sapegin/obsidian-title-sync/Readme.md

-# Better Title Sync Obsidian plugin
+# Title Sync Obsidian plugin

 [Obsidian](https://obsidian.md) plugin that synchronies title in Markdown when file is renamed.